jan-nie/dhbw-framgang/asr/asr.md

-# Summary of architectural decisions and design patters for IMSE
+# Summary of architectural decisions and design patterns for IMSE

 ## 1. Tactics IMSE will practice
 ### 1.1 Quality attribute scenarios: Availability